isc-projects/kea/doc/sphinx/kea-messages.rst

     line %1: message definition line found without a message ID

-Within a message file, message are defined by lines starting with a "%".
+Within a message file, messages are defined by lines starting with a "%".
 The rest of the line should comprise the message ID and text describing the message.
 This error indicates the message compiler found a line in the message file comprising just the "%" and nothing else.